 I think the function of this project is not only about aesthetic and how great the effects are.
 The function is really about the message we wanted to brings out, don't tag others in a certain way and put them into "society boxes".

 How do our own lives and experiences inform our work?

 our project is about how the society only looks at one point of view or even having "racist".
 In my home country, Hong Kong, people used to judge when people have vibrant colors of hair or when people wear special outfits, they are usually be labeled as "bad kids".
 You then have to adjust yourself to fit into those society "boxes" in order to let people accept you.
-I myself wanted to bleach my hair to various of colours.
-I was abandoned for bleaching my hair to pink, you may think it's so weird and
+I myself wanted to bleach my hair to various of colors.
+I was abandoned for bleaching my hair to pink, you may think it's so weird for why rejecting it?

 What did I learn from the success and failures of others?

 On Wednesday.
-We got the teacher's feedback of our unfinished video and keep on working it.
+We got the teacher's feedback on our unfinished video and keep on working it.
 We shot some of the clips indoor and edit.
 (Some photos of Jebi's different facial expression).

 We edited most of the video and the effect needed at home.